restorecommerce/libs/packages/acs-client/README.md

 ## Configuration

-The `access-control-srv` [URN configurations](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#urn-reference) needs to be set using [authorization](cfg/config.json#L85) configuration to `acs-client` from access requesting microservice.
+The `access-control-srv` [URN configurations](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#urn-reference) needs to be set using [authorization](cfg/config.json#L106) configuration to `acs-client` from access requesting microservice.
 The URN for the [role scoping entity](https://github.com/restorecommerce/access-control-srv/blob/master/restorecommerce_ABAC.md#role-scoping) for Organization/ business units must be set using the configuration property `authorization.urns.orgScope`.

 `orgScope: 'urn:\<organization\>:acs:model:<Entity_Name>`

 ex: `orgScope: urn:restorecommerce:acs:model:organization.Organization`

-The caching configurations for `redis` can be set using [`authorization:cache`](cfg/config.json#L121) configuration.
+The caching configurations for `redis` can be set using [`authorization:cache`](cfg/config.json#L148) configuration.

-For testing and debugging the access control checking can be dsiabled as a whole via the [`enabled`](cfg/config.json#L184) flag.
+For testing and debugging the access control checking can be dsiabled as a whole via the [`enabled`](cfg/config.json#L108) flag.
 This will supress the access control checking via the ACS and always permit any request.
-If the ACS checks should be performed (and thus logged) but not enforced, the [`enforce`](cfg/config.json#L185) flag can be set to false which is useful for debugging the ruleset.
+If the ACS checks should be performed (and thus logged) but not enforced, the [`enforce`](cfg/config.json#L109) flag can be set to false which is useful for debugging the ruleset.

+It is also possible to configure [`authorization:unauthenticated_user`](cfg/config.json#L155) as subject with identifiter and token in the configuration, if the subject is empty then the token from this configuration will be used.

 ## API